Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Independent infinite particle processes

 The corresponding time evolution equation for correlation functions, $\frac {\partial}{\partial t}k_t=\hat L^*k_t$, is the analogue of the BBGKY-hierarchy for the case of the free Kawasaki dynamics.
 In our case this equation can be explicitly solved, namely,

 for the initial condition $k_\mu$.
 Let us note that if one assumes a Ruelle bound for the initial correlation function $k_\mu$, then all the above considerations can be made rigorous.
-Moreover, similar arguments used in \cite{KoKtZh06} show that each $k_t$ is actually a correlation measure corresponding to some probability measure $\mu_t$ on $\Gamma$.
+Indeed, $e^{tA}$ is a contraction in $L^\infty(\bbbr^d , dx)$ and hence by (\ref{eq::dyncorr}) the correlation functions retain the Ruelle bound with time.
+In order to show that these correlation functions correspond to a probability measure $\mu_t$ on $\Theta \subset \Gamma$ one can either use similar arguments as in \cite{KoKtZh06} or consider it as a moment problem on configuration space and try to verify the criteria in \cite{ik20} for a version of the infinite dimensional moment problem giving a localization on the configuration space based on techniques established in \cite{ikr14} and guarantee uniqueness using Carleman bounds, see e.g. \cite{In16}.

 According to the previous considerations, the time evolution of the particle system may also be described in terms of Bogoliubov functionals, cf.~\cite{KoKuOl02}, through the time evolution equation